NorthIsMirror/tools/README.md

   - second line in the queue .txt file can contain youtube-dl options (e.g. -r 100k),
   - you can edit the text file (it will have \*.used extension after the download starts) and change the options, and auto-youtube-dl will restart the download.
-This works when there is the crontab entry for this script,
+This works when there is crontab entry for this script,
   - on third line, you can put BASH commands; they will be executed ahead of the download (example: "sleep 120" to defer, "continue" to skip),
   - on last line, auto-youtube-dl will put video's title and duration,